China snake village scales down as coronavirus prompts wildlife trade ban

 “This is not one species’ problem: it is a human problem.”

--- For an interactive graphic tracking the global spread of coronavirus: open tmsnrt.rs/3aIRuz7 in an external browser.
+-- For an interactive graphic tracking the global spread of coronavirus: here

 Reporting by David Stanway and Xihao Jiang; Additional reporting by the Shanghai newsroom; Editing by Kim Coghill